zmitry/react-guide/Structure.md

 # Code structure rules and guides

-## Idea
-The idea for this structure relieas on article https://martinfowler.com/bliki/PresentationDomainDataLayering.html [clean architecture book](https://pdfs.semanticscholar.org/4e0e/958168e6390a26493e2ba599f454de1dfdc2.pdf)
+The idea for this structure relies on article https://martinfowler.com/bliki/PresentationDomainDataLayering.html [clean architecture book](https://pdfs.semanticscholar.org/4e0e/958168e6390a26493e2ba599f454de1dfdc2.pdf)

 This structure doesn't forces to use exactly the same folder structure but it shows baseline for good project structure.
 This appoach improves